docsforadobe/premiere-scripting-guide/docs/general/production.md

 **Description**

-Moves the specified path (“bin”) or .prproj into the Production’s Trash folder.
+Moves the specified path ("bin") or .prproj into the Production's Trash folder.

 **Parameters**